explodinglabs/jsonrpcclient/README.md

     >> proxy.add(2, 3, response=True)
     5

-The library uses Python magic to convert the ``add()`` method call into a JSON-RPC message to send to the server.
+The library uses Python magic to convert the ``add()`` call into a JSON-RPC message to send to the server.

 Set your logging level to ``INFO`` to see the messages being sent and received.